The Times of Israel: Readership

+In February 2014, two years after its launch, The Times of Israel claimed a readership of 2 million.
+In 2017, readership of the paper increased to 3.5 million.
+By 2021, The Times of Israel had on average over 9 million unique users each month and over 35 million monthly page views.
+In November 2023, the site saw web visits increase 604% year-on-year to 64.2 million and entered the Press Gazette's top-50 ranking for the first time in 42nd place, according to digital intelligence platform, Similarweb.

 Third-party blogging

-The Times of Israel has offered a third-party blogging platform since 2012 which allows writers who are not affiliated with the news site to publish online.
+The Times of Israel has offered a third-party blogging platform since 2012 which allows writers who are not affiliated with the news site to publish articles online.
 The articles on this platform are clearly marked as such, and Times of Israel staff does not oversee or edit the content from outside users published on the blogging platform.
 The Times of Israel has at times removed content that has violated the site's policies.
 This platform has occasionally brought about controversy for the newspaper with inflammatory and controversial blog pieces that were later removed.
 These pieces written by third-party users have sometimes been confused for or misrepresented as the endorsed original work of The Times of Israel, leading to criticism of the newspaper itself.
 As of 2013, it was estimated that The Times of Israel hired more than 1,500 bloggers.
+By 2019, the platform had 9,000 bloggers.